 ENJOY YOUR TRIP TO ROME

 Rome is a must-see destination and should be at the top of everyone’s list.
 It’s an amazing combination of culture, history, and delicious food.
 There’s so much to see in Rome that it’ll keep you busy for days.
-Before you start planning your trip to Rome, you should check out our essential itinerary for a trip to Rome as well as our handy guide which details the best areas to stay in Rome.
+Before you start planning your trip to Rome, you should check out our essential post on how to visit Italy on a budget as well as our handy guide which details the best areas to stay in Rome.
 Safe travels!